ovotech/datastore4s/README.md

 }
 ```

-Using the nested format above an Employee entity would be serialised to have properties:
+Using the format above an Employee entity would be serialised to have properties:

-- name of type String
+- name of type `String`
-- age of type Int
+- age of type `Int`
-- department.name of type String
+- department.name of type `String`
-- department.departmentHead of type String
+- department.departmentHead of type `String`

 #### Sealed Trait Hierarchies